Promoting regulatory and voluntary action by government and industry to phase out lead in paint

 The project outcome is for 40 countries to legislate and implement legislation to restrict the

 use of lead paint; and for at least 50 small and medium enterprises (SME) paint manufacturers in eight countries to phase out lead from their production processes.

 The project component on lead in paint involves working with governments to support the development of lead paint laws, and working with SMEs to promote the phase-out of the use of lead additives.

 Through nationally focused interventions, project activities will work with SMEs to demonstrate the replacement of lead paint to non-lead alternatives using Best Available Techniques (BAT) and Best Environmental Practice (BEP).

 Through a globally coordinated approach with governments and regional standard setting organizations the project will accelerate the adoption of legal limits to lead in paint.

-The project is scheduled to begin in January 2019 and to end in 2021.
+The project began in January 2019 and is scheduled to end in 2021.

 Chemicals Without Concern is the new Knowledge Management Platform of SAICM, the Strategic Approach to International Chemicals Management, where you can learn about SAICM emerging policy issues through resources, reading news and opinion articles, being informed of events around the globe, and exchanging with other people working on the sound management of chemicals and waste.
 The website was created within the framework of the SAICM project Chemicals Without Concern – Towards safer products for our environment and health, funded by the Global Environmental Facility (GEF).